mczhuang/eWordle/README.md

 + #### Word Source or Difficulty

-    > There are 6 word sources or difficulties options offered: CET-4, CET-6, TOEFL, GRE, Oxford Dictionary, and All.
+    > There are 6 word sources offered: CET-4, CET-6, TOEFL, GRE, Oxford Dictionary, and All.

 + #### Word Length